 Chimera.A infects Portable Executable (PE) files on both fixed and removable drives that have drive letters between B and Z.

+Files with extensions EXE and SCR and size between 20480 to 5242880 bytes are infected.
+Files that have a non-zero checksum declared in their headers are not infected.
+This prevents the virus from infecting Windows system filesamong others.
+The virus also checks files for an infection marker FFFF at file offset 0x1C before infecting.
+If the infection marker exists the virus knows it has already infected that particular file and does not infect it a second time.
 An additional restriction is that only files with an optional header of 224 bytes in size are infected.
 This is not a very restrictive property as 224 bytes is a very common size for that particular part of the PE file header.

+The virus body is located at the end of the last section of the host file.
+When infecting a file the virus increases the size of the last section to accommodate the increase in size.
+The virus also increases the total size of the image in the file headers appropriately.
 Files that have additional data in them after the last section are not infected as the virus would end up overwriting a part of the host rendering it in all likelihood non-functional.
 Section characteristics are altered to ensure the last section is readable and writable, and that the section containing the entry point is writable.